AI Answering Service For Veterinary Clinics

 Refill requests, pharmacy questions, pick-up timing, and basic clinic policy clarifications.

-Outcome: Collect the right details and route the request into the correct internal call path.
+Outcome: Collect the right details and send the request into the correct internal call path.

 After-hours questions and emergency direction